hadley/adv-r/Functionals.md

   Clojure and python documentation is not so useful -->

-The three most important functionals, implemented in almost every functional programming language are `Map()`, `Reduce()`, and `Filter()`.
-We've seen `Map()` already, `Reduce()` is a powerful tool for extending two-argument functions, and `Filter()` is a member of an important class of functions that work with predicate functions, functions that return a single boolean.
+Another way of thinking about functionals is as a set of general tools for altering, subsetting and collapsing lists.
+Every functional programming has three tools for this: `Map()`, `Reduce()`, and `Filter()`.
+We've seen `Map()` already, and the following sections described `Reduce()`, a powerful tool for extending two-argument functions, and `Filter()`, a member of an important class of functionals that work with predicates, functions that return a single boolean.

 ### `Reduce()`

-`Reduce()` recursively reduces a vector to a single value by first calling `f` with the first two elements, then the result of `f` and the third element and so on.
-In some languages, reduce is known as fold.
+`Reduce()` recursively reduces a vector, `x`, to a single value by recursively calling a function `f` with two arguments at a time.
+It combines the first two elements with `f`, then combines the result of that call with the third element, and so on.
+Reduce is also known as fold, because it folds together adjacent elements in the list.

+The following two examples show what `Reduce` does with an infix and prefix function:

 ```R
 Reduce(`+`, 1:3)